epigenesys/epi_deploy/README.md

 You can also deploy to a specific customer by doing e.g. `ed release -d production.epigenesys`.

 You can also deploy to all customers for a given environment by running e.g. `cap production deploy_all`.

+# Moving to tags for stages

+Using branches for stages, i.e. demo and production branches, can clutter up your branches screen.
+This can be particularly awkward when running CI and keeping track of multiple active branches.
+To resolve this you can optionally configure epi_deploy to use tags for this instead of branches.

+1. Update to epi_deploy 2.2.0 or greater.
+2. Add config/epi_deploy.rb to your application.
+3. Add `EpiDeploy.use_tags_for_deploy = true` to the newly created config file.
+4. Delete your stage branches on gitlab (likely `production`, `demo`, `qa`).
+5. Push your changes and deploy to a demo site to test it is working correctly.

+Note: In the future we intend to change this configuration option to default to true.